Onix-Systems/nest-js-boilerplate/README.md

 ## Set up environment
 In root folder you can find `.env`.
 You can use this config or change it for your purposes.

+## Deploy
+ - Heroku
+    - npm run deploy:heroku
+    - NOTICES
+        - Check all urls to dbs if they are true, they must connect to dbs which located at them own servers like mongodb on Mlab
+        - When you'll run npm run deploy:heroku you'll need to sign in on heroku.
+You will be redirected to login form.

 ## Swagger
 Swagger documentation will be available on route:
 ```bash